Experts

 cuneyt.gurer@gc4ss.org

-He has published several articles, book chapters and opinion papers on academic journals on security issues.
+He has published several articles, book chapters and opinion papers in academic journals on security issues.
 In addition to teaching and research, he participated in projects with the Organization for Security and Cooperation in Europe (OSCE), UNICEF and UNODC.

 He also worked with non-governmental aid agencies dealing with Syrian refugees in Turkey and provided consultancy to increase the efficiency of services at the ground level.
-He has recently worked at George C. Marshall European Center for Security Studies as an Adjunct Professor and gave lectures on “Foreign Fighter Threat in Turkey” and “Refugees, Camps and Security in Turkey.”
+He has recently worked at George C. Marshall European Center for Security Studies as an Adjunct Professor and lectured on “Foreign Fighter Threat in Turkey” and “Refugees, Camps and Security in Turkey.”

-He is currently working on two projects related to “political regime changes and security” and “conflicts, refugees and integration.”
+He is working on two projects related to “political regime changes and security” and “conflicts, refugees and integration.”

 Niyazi Ekici, PhD